ShprAlex/SproutLife/README.md

 It is collective behavior, not just individual fitness, that is the driver for evolution within Sprout Life.
 Cellular automata patterns are sensitive to disruption.
 In order for an organism to succeed it needs to be a good neighbor to its offspring, parents, and relatives.

 A better model of collective evolution is a rich source of metaphor.
 Beyond biology, there are strong parallels between the success of genes, and the success of ideas in the startup world which I'm a part of by day.
-Potentially even phenomena like political revolutions or the boom and bust cycles of the stock market can have light shed on by modelling the ebb and flow of evolution.
+Potentially even phenomena like political revolutions or the boom and bust cycles of the stock market can have light shed upon them by modelling the ebb and flow of evolution.

 Speed is of the essence in simulating evolution.
 The ideal is to have a beautiful story unfold in real time.
 Cellular automata are perfectly designed for rapid computation by computers.
 Getting the next state of the game is almost like adding together two binary numbers.
 This is what computers were made to do.
 With the computer as our vehicle, we can explore the evolving world of cellular automata and learn from our discoveries.